WannaCry Scenario: Hospital Emergency

 • Patient care operations maintained with minimal disruption to life-safety systems

-• Emergency department continues operations using manual backup procedures when necessary
+• The Emergency Department continues operations using manual backup procedures when necessary

 • Hospital maintains regulatory compliance while managing cybersecurity crisis